GfSE/SAF-Specification/viewpoints/Logical-Structure-Viewpoint.md

 * [System Architect](../stakeholders.md#System-Architect)
 ## Concern
 * What are the logical components the system is composed of?
-* How are applicable requirement(s) considered in the system architecture?
+* How are applicable requirements considered in the system architecture?
 ## Presentation
 A BDD features the logical System block and logical blocks for each kind of Logical Element the system is composed of.
 The elements are connected to the system block by means of aggregation relationships.
 Multiple relationship(s) to a kind of element are allowed meaning, that this kind of element is used in several roles.